codeByKochs/Fullstack-Open-2020/part1/01 course information/README.md

-# courseinfo
+# 01 courseinfo

-a simple webpage displaying info about the contents of this course
+a webpage displaying info about the contents of this course